Felix Horn Myhre

-Felix Horn Myhre (born 4 March 1999) is a Norwegian football player who plays as midfielder for the Eliteserien club Brann and the Norway national team.
+Felix Horn Myhre (born 4 March 1999) is a Norwegian professional footballer who plays as a central midfielder for club West Bromwich Albion and the Norway national team.

-Career
+Club career

 Early career

 As a kid, Horn Myhre played for Vestre Aker, a local club in Oslo, and was coached by former Norway international Jan-Derek Sørensen.
 Horn Myhre's father remembers that Sørensen was the first one to point out his son's football talent.
 He would later go on to play for Ullern, where he would be capped thirty-seven times in the Norwegian Second Division, and Norwegian Third Division.

 At a young age, Horn Myhre trained with one of Barcelona's youth teams, and later was on a trial with Freiburg's U19 and U23 teams.

 Vålerenga

 After several good seasons at Ullern, Dutch club Ajax wanted to sign Horn Myhre, but before signing him, wanted to have him on a week of training with the club first.
 This gave Eliteserien club Vålerenga the time to snap him up first, and on 5 January 2017, Horn Myhre signed a two-year contract with the club.
 His first season would see Horn Myhre play mostly for Vålerenga's second team in the Norwegian Second Division, but in October he would finally get his debut for the first team, in a 3–0 win over Haugesund, after being subbed on in the 88th minute.

 On the last day of January 2019, Horn Myhre signed a new contract with Vålerenga, lasting until the summer of 2021 Later that year, in early April 2019, Horn Myhre was loaned out to Bodø/Glimt.
 Originally the loan was meant to last until 17 May, but in early May, Horn Myhre returned to Vålerenga, after only three appearances.
 The 2020 season culminated with a bronze medal for Horn Myhre and Vålerenga, their best place in the league for ten years.